 Northern Soy Marketing

 Northern Soy Marketing was developed in 2011 by the Qualified State Soybean Boards of Minnesota, North Dakota and South Dakota.
 The objective of the organization was to promote the nutritional value of U.S. northern-grown soybeans to international buyers, differentiate their overall soy quality and market the benefit of buying northern-grown soybeans and soybean meal, especially from Pacific Northwest grain export terminals.

-To date, NSM member states include the soybean checkoff boards from Minnesota, Nebraska, North Dakota, South Dakota and Wisconsin.
+To date, NSM member states include the soybean checkoff boards from Minnesota, South Dakota and Wisconsin.

+Northern Soy Marketing